-Herodian Street was a main street from the 1st Century BC built by Herod the Great.
+Herodian Street in The Holy Land was the main street from the 1st Century BC built by Herod the Great.
 In Jesus’ time, this was not only a very busy street but the main street that started down at the pool of Silom and ran up to the northwest corner of the temple mount, below the western retaining wall.
 In fact, it would have been bustling full of shops where the people could buy the sacrificial animals and take them up to the temple to offer as their sacrifice.

-At the end of the street by the temple, there used to be a huge arch that held up a gigantic staircase which led up to the top of the temple mount where Herod the Great had built a large shopping mall.
-It is now called Robinson’s Arch for the American archeologist who discovered the arch in the 1800’s.
+At the end of the Herodian street, down by the temple, there used to be a huge arch that held up a gigantic staircase that led up to the top of the temple mount where Herod the Great had built a large shopping mall.
+It is now called Robinson’s Arch for the American archeologist who came to the Holy Land and discovered the arch in the 1800s.
 You can still see where it was originally attached.
 Jesus would have not only walked on this street but up these stairs to the mall which is where he turned over the tables of the money changers.

 “Then Jesus went into the temple of God and drove out all those who bought and sold in the temple, and overturned the tables of the money-changers and the seats of those who sold doves.”
 Matthew 21:12 NKJV